jppgibbs/Aegis/README.md

 ## Requirements Analysis

-Our primary target audience is medium to large businesses that utilise computer systems which manage multiple accounts on an active directory server.
-Security is a key concern for any company that needs to store data on computer systems and weak passwords open up a large attack vector, so a tool like this can help efficiently highlight any weak accounts and passwords so they can be adequately secured.
-Due to the product being enterprise facing, the application prioritises functionality over form, and provides the end-user some more advanced settings that they can use to tailor the software to fit their needs.
+The primary target audience is medium to large businesses that utilise computer systems which manage multiple accounts on an active directory server.
+Security is a key concern for any company that needs to store data on computer systems and weak passwords open up a large attack vector.
+This means Aegis can efficiently highlight any weak accounts and passwords so they can be adequately secured.
+Due to the product being enterprise facing, the application prioritises functionality over form, and provides the end-user some more advanced settings that can be used to tailor the software to fit their needs.

+**Minimum viable product:**

+1. Must check passwords in an active directory against predetermined criteria for a strong password
+2. Must use the HaveIBeenPwned API to check accounts and show if it has been in a breach previously.
+3. Must support manual extraction of account data from an active directory

+**Additional Features:**

+4. Should have customizable reporting including text output, email output and a wordcloud of frequently used passwords
+5. Should support automatic remote extraction of password data from a Windows Server
+6. Passwords should not be visible to any external API
+7. Password statistic reporting, displaying worst passwords, password length distributions and how many meet strength requirements

 ### User Stories

+User stories were generated for various use cases of the program in order to develop a complete set of features.

 <table>